 Firstly, I have to tell you that I don't use any flea or tick preventatives.
 I spend most of my time in my yard working out with my Mum.
 And when I do venture out for walks, agility, and hiking, Mum always checks me over very thoroughly immediately upon my return for any signs of fleas and ticks.

-We have treated our yard with beneficial nematodes and diatomaceous earth is spread around our yard regularly.
+We have treated our yard with beneficial nematodes.
 We keep our shrubs trimmed and grasses cut.
-Even when I was newly rescued from the shelter and had a flea infestation, Mum bathed me in an eco friendly, safe, gentle shampoo, combed me with a flea comb, vacuumed thoroughly and they were gone in a matter of days.
+Even when I was newly rescued from the shelter and had a flea infestation, Mum bathed me in an eco friendly, safe, gentle shampoo, combed me with a flea comb, vacuumed thoroughly and they were gone in a matter of days.- A healthy dog on a good holistic diet is much less prone to attract flea and tick infestations.

 - Check your dog often for signs of fleas and ticks.